Starting a Club or Organization

 Service clubs/organizations are designed for students wishing to contribute to Hawkeye and/or the community.

 Special interest clubs/organizations are designed for students wishing to pursue a particular interest or vocation.
 Examples include political clubs, club sports, multicultural clubs, etc.

-Clubs/organizations interested in official recognition, funding, and various on-campus privileges must apply to the Student Leadership Council by submitting the following completed forms:
+Clubs/organizations interested in registration and thereby funding, and various on-campus benefits and privileges, must register through Student Leadership Council by submitting the following completed forms:

 - Advisor Agreement form [pdf]

 - A proposed constitution, including the purpose, requirements of membership, organizational structure and proposed objectives or activities.
 See sample constitution [pdf].